maxtoroq/maxtoroq.github.io/XCST/docs/intro-for-xslt-dev.md

 Serialization
 -------------
-XPath 3.1 has the `fn:serialize` transform that allows you to create a string from XML content.
+XPath 3.1 has the `fn:serialize` function that allows you to create a string from XML content.

 In XCST, you use the `c:serialize` instruction: